manoel-freitas/nyttop/README.md

 ## Mandatory Requisites

-1.There must be a descriptive README, which can be in Portuguese or English.
+1. There must be a descriptive README, which can be in Portuguese or English.
 The README should contain relevant architectural information, explanations, and comments, and contain all the information necessary to run the problem.

 1. Your code must have a initializer script, one suggestion is to use Makefiles to run the commands.
-1. The url we want you to expose is http://localhost:3000/nyttop.
+1. The url we want you to expose is <http://localhost:3000/nyttop.>

 ## About this project